mkdika/jeneric/readme.md

 	- Check `target` folder, and search for `jeneric-<version>.jar`, for built file.
 	- Check folder and open file `target/site/jacoco/index.html`, for Jacoco coverage test result.

-- After built the project, Additionally you can run the __Mutation Test__ as well (please not it may need some time to finish), execute from the project root folder:
+- After built the project, Additionally you can run the __Mutation Test__ as well (please note it may need some time to finish), execute from the project root folder:

 	```console